ProlificsPanther/DockerPanther/README.md

 Before you create a Panther Container, you must have a valid Panther license on the host machine.
 Just contact support@prolifics.com for a temporary license.
 Your Docker Container must be able to access that license file.
 Instructions provided below

-### Panther Web
+### Panther Web Docker Image

 **Prerequisites:** Docker engine installed on your Linux server

-Step-1: `docker pull prolificspanther/docker-panther-trial` to pull the Panther image.
+Step-1: `docker pull prolificspanther/docker-panther-trial` to pull the Panther Web Image.

 Step-2: `docker run --name=panther -v <path of license folder on host  machine>:/Apps/ProlificsContainer/prlstdwb553.07/licenses -p8080:8080 -d prolificspanther/docker-panther-trial` .
-The run command  will create a Panther container.
+The run command  will create a Panther Web container.

 Step-3: `docker exec -ti panther bash`

-Step-4:  Open the Panther Editor using the command `> prodev`

-Step-5:  To Run a sample Panther client application use command `> prorun mgmt (screen name) `
+Step-4:  Access sample screen from brower http://......

+### Rebuild Panther Web Docker Image
-To rebuild the  Panther Web Docker image, you will need  Panther Web 5.54  and Apache-Tomcat installed
+To rebuild the Panther Web Docker Image you may use the included DockerFile.
+Required software : Panther Web 5.54 &  Apache-Tomcat ( included in repo for your convinience)

 ## License